Rafael1s/Computer-Vision-Algorithms/Project-1_FacialKeyPoints/README.md

 ## Credit

-Most of the code is based on the Udacity code.
+Most of the code is based on the Udacity code for CNN models and Facial Key Points.